Asia: Tourism

 Wat Phra Kaew in the Grand Palace is among Bangkok's major tourist attractions.

-With growing Regional Tourism with domination of Chinese visitors, MasterCard has released Global Destination Cities Index 2013 with 10 of 20 are dominated by Asia and Pacific Region Cities and also for the first time a city of a country from Asia (Bangkok) set in the top-ranked with 15.98 million international visitors.
+In 2013, with regional tourism growing and dominated by Chinese visitors, MasterCard released the Global Destination Cities Index report, in which 10 of 20 cities are Asian and Pacific cities.
+This was also the first time an Asian city (Bangkok) was in the number one spot, with 15.98 million international visitors.